openstack-archive/fuel-docs/pages/pre-install-guide/0091-glossary.rst

 into an installable package that deploys an operating system based on either Ubuntu or CentOS. and adds Fuel to simplify the deployment and management tasks.
-Fuel can also manage the Red Hat OpenStack distribution that deploys the Red Hat Operating System on the OpenStack nodes.

 OVS (Open vSwitch)
 ------------------